 Another point of note is exactly how the characters are used.
 As aforementioned, the main premise is that Sonic is the leader of a rebel cell.
 This cell is full of other characters from the Sonic universe, understandably.
 Just about any character from the video game universe is fair game, though some older ones may be up to greater interpretation than others; some may be judged as entirely non-canon, while others may be reintroduced as if they had never existed before.
 Some may be used as is, it all depends on how much story potential the character in question offers.
 This array of characters may also include some of my own fan-made ones, but as I said before, they will not be taking the focus away from Sonic and Shadow, at least not any more than any other character.

 Now that that’s out of the way, I can talk a little more about how the mechanics of the story work.
-Each “episode” (starting with Season 1, keep in mind) will focus on somewhere between one and three characters, depending on the plot of the episode and the time and place that the episode occurs.
+Each “episode” (starting with Season 1, keep in mind) will focus on some number of characters, maybe just one, maybe a small handful, depending on the plot of the episode and the time and place that the episode occurs.
 Every character which can be categorized as an active member of Sonic’s resistance cell will be loosely cycled through.
-In any given “cycle,” the main characters of Sonic and Shadow can be expected to be one of the focal points of at least one episode each.
-Similarly, most characters which I can label as “important to the story” can be expected to be the focus at least once, though some of these characters may skip a cycle.
-The small number of remaining “unimportant” characters will still get at least one appearance per cycle between all of them, maybe more depending on the circumstances.
+Some characters will get focus very often, some maybe not so much, but all generally spread out.
 Lastly, a few characters will not be officially part of Sonic’s cell, but may still be important enough to get intermittent appearances; these being labeled as “recurring” characters.
 Now, even though I use the word “cycles,” it’s less formulaic than it sounds.
 It’s not as if each character is literally taking turns in the spotlight.
 I merely mean to say that appearances will be spread out, rather than clustered together.
 Especially considering that combinations of characters between episodes can be greatly varied, there is no set order in which characters appear.
-All that is meant by “cycles” is that one character won’t appear again until many other characters have also had an important appearance, with the intention that no reader will have to worry about getting bored of a character who appears too often, or suffer through reading about a least-favorite character too often.
+All that is meant by “cycles” is that one character won’t likely take the focus again until other characters have also had an important appearance, with the intention that no reader will have to worry about getting bored of a character who appears too often, or suffer through reading about a least-favorite character too often.

-Despite how it may seem, the character cast is not going to be maxing out right near the beginning, and it won’t become overflowed by the constant adding if characters.
-The opening cast is based on the cast of Sonic Heroes.
+Despite how it may seem, the character cast is not going to be maxing out right near the beginning, and it won’t become overflowed by the constant adding of characters.
+The opening cast is a lot like the cast of Sonic Heroes, with a few differences.
 After this point, it will be a rare occurrence for more than one or two characters to join the cast at a time.
 And most importantly, Sonic’s band of rebels will not remain static.
 Some characters may become incapacitated for long periods of time, essentially removing them from the cast.
 Some characters may be constantly away, or involved in other tasks, leaving them unavailable for the story unless necessary.
 Some characters may quit the resistance entirely.
 Some characters may die.
 All things considered, the cast will be in a frequent state of change, with the aforementioned simple goal of ensuring that readers don’t get too bored.

 I have been a fan of Sonic the Hedgehog since the day I picked up Sonic Mega Collection as one of my first video games.
 Sonic Heroes quickly followed, and the rest was history.
 Even though I thoroughly appreciated the classics, it was the looming potential for great story in the 3D titles that really kept me coming back, and led to my purchase of the Sonic Adventure series, from which point I knew that I would never turn back (pun absolutely intended).